PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 4) Check your Fence Regularly.

-Don’t wait for something to go wrong.
+Don't wait for something to go wrong.
 Check the voltage on your fence regularly using a reliable fence voltmeter.
 Track down and correct any electrical shorts.
-Check the tension on the Braid on a regular basis to ensure each strand is tight - posts can move due to frost heave or impact - re-set the post and re-tighten each strand.
+Eliminate the weed growth under the braid.
+Check the tension on the braid on a regular basis to ensure each strand is tight - posts can move due to frost heave or impact - re-set the post and re-tighten each strand.

-Take the time to plan: The installation of any fencing system begins before the first post is driven.
-The secret to getting the best value for your dollar is to take the time to thoroughly plan before you start construction.
+The installation of any fencing system begins before the first post is driven.
+The secret to getting the best value for your dollar is to thoroughly plan before you start construction.

-Check Local Laws and Ordinances: laws governing fences and electric fencing vary from county to county.
-Get the answer to questions such as: “How far must a fence be from a roadway?”, “Can an electric fence be used in a suburban area?”, and “Are warning signs required?”.
-Check with your County Extension Office or your City Clerk’s office.
+Check Local Laws and Ordinances: Laws governing fences and electric fencing vary from county to county.
+Find answers to questions such as "How far must a fence be from a roadway?"
+"Can an electric fence be used in a suburban area?" and "Are warning signs required?"
+Check with your County Extension Office or your City Clerk's office.

 Sketch Your Map: